ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Get ready to level up your design game with these cutting-edge trends that will shape the future of UX/UI.</blockquote>

 <h3>4.
-Top 8 Mobile App UI/UX Design Trends in 2024 - <a href="https://medium.com/@appdesign360/top-8-mobile-app-ui-ux-design-trends-in-2024-bfc201b5a041" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Adobe XD Couldn’t Compete Against Figma? - <a href="https://medium.com/@kumarisakshi9595/why-adobe-xd-couldnt-compete-against-figma-4d1759665cf4" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `App Design 360`**
+✍️ **posted by `Kumarisakshi`**

-<blockquote>The world of mobile apps UX/UI design is constantly evolving.
-This is due to advancements in technology, search to provide seamless user…</blockquote>
+<blockquote>Adobe XD and Figma are two of the most popular UI/UX design tools in the market today, each with its own set of strengths and weaknesses…</blockquote>

 <h3>5.
-7 UX/UI Design Trends in 2024: Innovations in User Experience - <a href="https://medium.com/ux-planet/7-ux-ui-design-trends-in-2023-innovations-in-user-experience-236e7b104f05" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Impact of Quantum Computing on Future UI/UX Design Trends - <a href="https://medium.com/@itsconsagous/the-impact-of-quantum-computing-on-future-ui-ux-design-trends-dbaf7694a38d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `UX Planet`**
+✍️ **posted by `Consagoustech`**

-<blockquote>Picture the world of UI and UX design as an ever-evolving ecosystem.
-In this ecosystem, new trends emerge at a rapid pace and users’…</blockquote>
+<blockquote>The emergence of quantum computing in UI/UX designs signals a monumental shift for the computing sector.
+By utilizing proprietary dynamics…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-5 Essential JavaScript Libraries Every Developer Should Know for Working with PDFs - <a href="https://medium.com/javascript-in-plain-english/5-essential-javascript-libraries-every-developer-should-know-for-working-with-pdfs-1b942262dee7" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript ES6: Key Features in Modern JavaScript Development - <a href="https://medium.com/javascript-in-plain-english/javascript-es6-key-features-in-modern-javascript-development-2ff31dac5395" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `JavaScript in Plain English`**

-<blockquote>Top JavaScript PDF libraries: Apryse SDK, PDF.js, PDF-lib, PDFKit, React-PDF, Puppeteer, and Playwright</blockquote>
+<blockquote>Discover the Key ES6 Features and How They Enhance Modern JavaScript Development</blockquote>

 <h3>2.
 Top 30 JavaScript Interview Questions and Answers for 2025 - <a href="https://medium.com/@javascriptcentric/top-30-javascript-interview-questions-and-answers-for-2024-7f1e2d1d0638" target="_blank" rel="noopener noreferrer">link</a></h3>